Rabsztok/program-tv/README.md

 Usage
 =====

-When gem is installed, just use program-tv command and pipe your output to desired file e.g.:
+When gem is installed, just use program-tv command e.g.:

-    $ program-tv > program.xml
+    $ program-tv

-Or if you want to specify your own program list, use -c command to specify your own channel list, you can see channels.yml for example.
+Or if you want to configure script, use -d command to specify directory with your epg files, and -c command to specify your own channel list, you can see channels.yml for example.

-    $ program-tv > program.xml -c /path/to/channel-list.yml
+    $ program-tv > program.xml -d /path/to/epg -c /path/to/channel-list.yml

 Contact
 =======